What is Data Migration?

 Data migration should never be undertaken unless you have stress-tested and available backups on hand.
-This can save you a lot of headache if something goes wrong in the migration process, and the data doesn’t get transferred properly.
-In worst case scenarios this could even lead to permanent data erasure.
-That is why it’s critical to backup your data before commencing on any sort of migration.
+This can save you a lot of headaches if something goes wrong in the migration process, and the data doesn’t get transferred properly.
+In worst-case scenarios, this could even lead to permanent data erasure.
+That is why it’s critical to backup your data before commencing any sort of migration.
 Backing up data is an extremely simple process.
 In fact, you have a lot of tools available today that can effectively automate the whole process.
 Once your backup is done, you should start to plan for your data migration.

 Building an effective Data Migration Strategy & Plan

 Data Migration Planning is a critical step of any data migration process.
 You should have clear goals for the entire migration process and strategy.
 You should also set definite objectives for the process.
 The whole process becomes more transparent and easier to manage when you divide it into small action steps and tackle one issue at a time.
 Remember that it’s also important to clarify each of these steps and objectives with your team and partners.
 In fact, you should try to collaborate on data migration processes as much as possible so everyone stays in sync and can bring their own ideas to streamline the overall strategy.
 Sketch out a clear plan, define your objectives, outline the process, and get the entire team’s input and apprise them of all that’s involved.

 You should always try to minimize downtime and prevent data loss by any means possible.
 This means making use of relevant Data Migration Tools that can improve your data quality, streamline functions, and reduce confusion.
 Ideally, you should also have access to a team of experts with in-depth knowledge specific to your type of data and data structures.
 For example, tools like Centerprise Data Integrator or IBM InfoSphere are useful for data proofing or validation testing.
 The right tool will save you tons of time, and help you organize your data better.